Russia probe reaches current White House official, people familiar with the case say

 Separately from the probe now run by Mueller, Flynn is being investigated by the Pentagon’s top watchdog for his foreign payments.
 Flynn also received $45,000 to appear in 2015 with Russian President Vladimir Putin at a dinner for RT, a Kremlin-controlled media organization.

-Flynn discussed U.S. sanctions against Russia with Russia’s ambassador to the United States during the month before Trump took office, and he withheld that fact from even the vice president.
-That prompted then-acting attorney general Sally Yates to warn the White House’s top lawyer he might be susceptible to blackmail.
+Flynn discussed U.S. sanctions against Russia with Russia’s ambassador to the United States during the month before Trump took office, and he withheld that fact from the vice president.
+That prompted then-acting attorney general Sally Yates to warn the White House’s top lawyer that Flynn might be susceptible to blackmail.
 Flynn stepped down after The Washington Post reported on the contents of the call.

 The president has nonetheless seemed to defend his former adviser.
 A memo by Comey alleged that Trump asked that the probe into Flynn be shut down.